Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Also known as liquefied petroleum gas (LPG) or propane autogas, propane is a clean-burning alternative fuel that's been used for decades to power light-, medium-, and heavy-duty propane vehicles.

 Propane is a three-carbon alkane gas (C3H8).
 It is stored under pressure inside a tank as a colorless, odorless liquid.
 As pressure is released, the liquid propane vaporizes and turns into gas that is used in combustion.
 An odorant, ethyl mercaptan, is added for leak detection.
-(See fuel properties).
+See propane fuel properties.

 Propane has a high-octane rating, making it an excellent choice for spark-ignited internal combustion engines.
 If spilled or released from a vehicle, it presents no threat to soil, surface water, or groundwater.
 Propane is produced as a by-product of natural gas processing and crude oil refining.
 It accounts for about 2% of the energy used in the United States.
 Of that, less than 3% is used for transportation.
 Its main uses include home and water heating, cooking and refrigerating food, clothes drying, and powering farm and industrial equipment.
 The chemical industry also uses propane as a raw material for making plastics and other compounds.